 6/8/2015 ~ Since I lost the hearing on my Motion to Dismiss for Lack of Standing I’ve been major depressed and shaking as if I have chills from the flu, only much worse, and now I have intense pain when I take a step.

 Losing the hearing felt as if I could not keep my garden and home.
 Intense disappointment overwhelmed me.
 I could see that in order to prosecute my defense I’d have to go to trial, to prove the bank did not have my original note.
 Or, I’d have to settle in mediation.

 With it being clear that I can’t respond to questions in court quickly enough, due to my brain injury, to win, I called foreclosure defense lawyers.
-Luckily a former prosecutor sent me appeal cases so I could see how various lawyers argued and fared.
+Luckily a former district attorney prosecutor sent me appeal cases so I could see how various lawyers argued and fared.
 Reading the opinions helped me later when I talked to some of the lawyers.
 I could see that some took money to supposedly defend, when in fact their defense was not likely to succeed.

 The former prosecutor told me to call some of the lawyers.
 In doing this I learned that lawyers who perform in appeals, particularly at the state supreme court level, do not work in the trial court at basic foreclosure level.
 But, they were happy to recommend lawyers they respected.

 Lack of Standing and Beyond ~ Read more

 7/22/2015 ~ I found an excellent lawyer with excellent experience who said she would do mediation for me, but mediation only.
 That really worried me.
 I wanted to succeed in holding Wells Fargo accountable for its lies.
 So I called the lawyer who had represented the party who won on appeal in the seminal, Bank of New York v.
 Romero.
 I wanted to know if he would do the trial for me, if mediation failed.